award96/YT_Channel_Scraper/README.md

 YouTube Channel Scraper uses the YouTube Data API to scrape relevant information on every youtube video for a channel.
 It is designed to take in a text file which lists YouTube channel links, and create a csv file for each channel.
 Each row of the csv file will be a singular video.

+A dataset created with this project can be found at: https://www.kaggle.com/andersward/youtube-video-statistics

 ## Prerequisites

 ### API key